Office: TLC 226

 Jennifer Mueller is an assistant professor of sociology and Assistant Director of

-the Intergroup Relations Program (IGR) at Skidmore College.
-Jennifer received her
+the Intergroup Relations Program at Skidmore College.
+Jennifer received her Ph.D.

-Ph.D. in sociology from Texas A&M University in 2013.
-Her primary expertise is in
+in sociology from Texas A&M University in 2013.
+Her primary expertise is in racial

-popular and media culture, and teaching and social justice pedagogy.
-Her specific
+popular and media culture and teaching and social justice pedagogy.
+Her specific research

-agenda focuses on social reproduction of systemic racial inequality over
+agenda focuses on social reproduction of systemic racial inequality over two distinct

-two distinct lines; one which analyzes racial differences in the intergenerational transmission of
+lines—one that analyzes racial differences in the intergenerational transmission of

-transmission of wealth and capital among families; and a second examining everyday,
+wealth and capital among families, and a second examining everyday, cultural enactments.

-cultural enactments.
 She has a third, complementary line addressing teaching pedagogy.
+Among other outlets,

-Prior to her doctoral studies, Jennifer completed a B.S. in psychology and M.S. in counseling from the University of Illinois Urbana-Champaign (UIUC), moving onto professional positions with the university as an academic advisor for the College of Business and later, Assistant Director in UIUC’s Office of Minority Student Affairs.
-During her time in that position Jennifer served as an intergroup dialogue facilitator for UIUC’s Program on Intergroup Relations, facilitating and developing numerous inter- and intragroup dialogue courses for the program.
+Prior to her doctoral studies, Jennifer completed a B.S. in psychology and M.S. in counseling from the University of Illinois Urbana-Champaign, moving onto professional positions with the university as an academic advisor for the College of Business and later, Assistant Director in UIUC’s Office of Minority Student Affairs.
+During her time in that position, Jennifer served as an intergroup dialogue facilitator for UIUC’s Program on Intergroup Relations, facilitating and developing numerous inter- and intragroup dialogue courses for the program.